Jessie is an art director and a long-time cavy lover who has way too many hobbies.

 When choosing a new home for your guinea pig, most people will turn towards a pet store.
 Pet store cages are nice, but it will be very hard if not impossible to find a cage that is large enough for your piggy.
 Though pet stores do sell large-sized cages, these will usually be the absolute minimum size for your guinea pig, if not too small.
-One thing that is always true, they will be expensive.
+And one thing is always true: They will be expensive.

-There is a different way to ensure that your guinea pig will be comfortable and safe, as well as save a few bucks.
+There is a different way to ensure that your guinea pig will be comfortable and safe—and save a few bucks at the same time.
 The solution: cubes and coroplast, otherwise known as a C&C cage.
 This article includes step-by-step instructions on how to build a C&C cage, as well as other information about these types of cages.

-Now that you know some benefits to a C&C cage, lets start to learn how you can build one for yourself.
+Now that you know some benefits to a C&C cage, let's learn how you can build one for yourself.

 The following materials will be needed in order to build a C&C cage:

-- A sheet of coroplast.
+- One sheet of coroplast.
 This is a corrugated sheet of plastic that is commonly used to make signs.
-It is similar to cardboard, but will be waterproof.
-Coroplast is great for guinea pig cages because once scored it can be bent at a 90 degree angle, which is perfect for the corners of a cage.
+It is similar to cardboard, but it's waterproof.
+Coroplast is great for guinea pig cages because once scored it can be bent at a 90-degree angle, which is perfect for the corners of a cage.
 It also comes in many different colors.
 You can find coroplast by calling your local sign shop, and they will sell you a large sheet for a range of prices.

 - At least one box of grid cube squares.
 These can be found at stores such as Walmart or Target.
-You can also buy them online.
+You can also buy grid cube squares online.
 The squares are connected with black plastic connectors to form cube-shaped storage containers, but they work great for the perimeter of a guinea pig cage.
 Each box comes with black plastic connectors, which some people use, but I chose not to.
-(NOTE: when purchasing grid cube squares, check to make sure that each square has at least 9 holes!
-Some squares have larger holes, which guineas cage get stuck in.)
+(Note: When purchasing grid cube squares, check to make sure that each square has at least 9 holes!
+Some squares have larger holes, which guinea pigs can get stuck in.)

-- A pack of medium to large zip ties.
-Buy a lot, you'll use them more often than you think.
+- One pack of medium to large zip ties.
+Buy a lot; you'll use them more often than you think.